Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 The woman smiled at her willingness.
 She could use some company on those long days.

 "Alright…Chihiro-chan.
 I'll hire you.
 Your wage will be three hundred yen an hour."

 She waited for the protest.
 She heard none.
 Interesting.

 "Where are the cleaning supplies?"

-Another week passed by.
-Her parents got back home late.
-They always were looking forward to the dinner where their ten years old daughter would serve them a home-made meal made from scratch.
-They were so proud.
+Another week passed by and Chihiro's parents got back home late as usual.
+They were always looking forward to the dinner where their ten-year-old daughter would serve a home-made meal made from scratch.
+They were so proud of her.

 Meanwhile, Chihiro had fun at the store.
-The old lady was stunned of the cleaning tornado she hired.
-Right after that, all the stocks in the back store that could get on the shelves was fetch.
+The old lady was stunned by the cleaning tornado she hired.
+Right after that, all the stocks in the back store that could get on the shelves were fetched.
 And then the back store got cleaned.
-After it was the front of the shop as well as the sign that got repaired.
-Since it was only an old fashion wooden sign, killed by the competition of the surrounding neon signs, she decided to paint it.
+Then came the turn for the front of the shop to sparkle as well as the sign that got repaired.
+Since it was only an old fashion wooden sign, killed by the competition by the surrounding neon signs, she decided to paint it.
 She took some leftover from her home, mixed it into some kind of purple goo she got all over the sign.
 She painted the name of the shop on it: "Granny's Cupboard", with some flashing yellow.
 Now that would bring attention.

 Once done, customers started to come in, thinking a new store opened.